playframework/play-java-hello-world-tutorial/Hello.md

 ## Explore the project

 If you browse the project, you will find application components under the `app` subdirectory.
 Within that subdirectory, you will find a familiar organization of controllers and views.
 Since this simple project does not use data, it does not contain a `model` directory, but this is where you would add it.
 You'll find the location for images, javascript, and stylesheets in the `public` subdirectory.
+For more details, see [The Play application layout](https://www.playframework.com/documentation/2.6.x/Anatomy#The-Play-application-layout)

 > Marcos: link to play anatomy documentation.
+Ruth: is this the page you meant, and is there a variable to put in the URL so that this always points at the latest version?

 To construct the simple welcome message, the project uses:

 * A controller that defines an `index` action method.
 * A `routes` file that maps a request to the `localhost` root to the `index` action.
-* A Scala template to generate HTML page contents (You do not need to understand Scala to use Scala templates).
+* A Twirl template to generate HTML page contents.
+The [Twirl](https://www.playframework.com/documentation/2.6.x/ScalaTemplates) template language is:

-> Marcos: maybe use "Twirl template" instead of "Scala template"?
+    * Easy to learn
+    * Requires no special editor
+    * Provides type safety
+    * Is compiled so that errors display in the browser

-Note: for Windows shells, substitute `/` for `\` in path names.
+Note: in the remaining content, for Windows shells, substitute `/` for `\` in path names.

 Let's take a look at the implementation: